-The ENMU Runnels Gallery conducts an annual university juried exhibition as an opportunity for student artists across campus to submit their creative visual work in a competitive environment.
+The ENMU Runnels Gallery annually conducts the University Juried Art Exhibition as an opportunity for student artists across campus to submit their creative visual work in a competitive environment.
 The gallery believes creativity lives within us all and strongly encourages students across disciplines to enter their artwork to be considered for inclusion in this prestigious exhibition.
 The gallery is committed to providing all students an opportunity to share their creative visual work in a public space for the campus community to experience.

 All students currently enrolled at Eastern New Mexico University are eligible to enter the Runnels Gallery University Juried Art Exhibition.

 Entry Fee and Number of Submissions Permitted

 Entry fees are not collected for this exhibition.
 Artists may submit up to three pieces of art.

 Friday, March 8, 2019 – Deadline to submit work

 Friday, March 15, 2019 – Artists notified of acceptance

 Friday, March 22, 2019 – All selected artwork must be delivered to the designated drop off location

 Monday, April 1, 2019 – University Juried Art Exhibition opens to the public

 Monday, April 1, 2019, 5 p.m. – Public artists' reception (all accepted artists are expected to attend)